Kyweex/pgsql-for-dummies/README.md

 # PostgreSQL for dummies
-This repository contains all the documentation I needed to write during my Chirpstack journey
+This repository contains all the documentation I needed to write during my PostgreSQL journey